Agbortoko/surveyplus-php/README.md

 Survey table `user_id` does not reference `id` in `user` table but id of the user `profile` ❌

 Changed survey `user_id` field name to `profile_id` ✔️

+Changed the table structure for answer table, name to description

+## Code consitency
+Trying to make code a little more consistent! to avoid mixups.
+Making points to make modifications later.

+###  Prefered case for functions methods
+camelCase => getUser

+###  Prefered case for classes
+Pascal Case => UserController

+###  Prefered case for variables, parameters, properties

+camelCase, for words like ID i can capitalize.

+###  Models methods

+ -> get(int $uniqueID) -> Gets specific data from database table, returns an array of the value you requested.
+Will take parameters

+ -> getAll() -> Gets all data from database table.

+### Controller methods